 - Description of the device.
 The description should include a compete discussion of the performance specifications and, when appropriate, detailed, labeled drawings of the device

 - Intended use.
 You should also submit an "indications for use" enclosure.
-See Indications for Use Form for the recommended format.
+See Indications for Use Form (PDF File Size: 1.03MB) for the recommended format.

 - Proposed labeling.